 Not only are there some countries where drones are illegal but there are actually quite a few of them.
 But, some have banned them altogether while others have very strict restrictions on them (but they can be used on certain occasions).
 Countries such as India, Nicaragua, Morocco, Iran, Iraq, Zambia, North Korea, and Cuba have completely banned them.
 Why so?
 Well, in the case of India, their government was concerned that drones could be used in coordination with a terrorist attack.
 Also, the concern of them being used to spy on government installations.
 To be honest, these are legitimate concerns and one can’t really blame them for banning them.

 Countries such as Slovakia, Spain, Demark, and Croatia have not banned them, but there are strict regulations and gaining access to use them is such a hassle that it may not be worth it to you.

 q: What is the Difference Between Using a Smartphone or Remote Controller for Live Feed?

-This was touched on a bit earlier but it is worth another look as DJI actually has this in their FAQ section of their webpage.
-As mentioned earlier, some designers will include live feed on their controller via transmission technology, while others require you to use an external application.
-But, what about those that offer both, which is feasible with those that allow live feed via their system?
+This was touched on a bit earlier but it is worth another look as DJI actually has this in the FAQ section of their webpage.
+As mentioned earlier, some designers will include the live feed on their controller via transmission technology, while others require you to use an external application.
+But, what about those drones with a camera that offer both, which is feasible with those that allow live feed via their system?
 What is the difference if you were to choose one over the other?